markschl/snakecharmer/README.md

 **Features**

-- Clustering/denoising of raw amplicon sequencing data, taxonomic assignments and further sequence comparisons and marker-specific processing (such as ITS extraction)
+- *Clustering/denoising* of raw amplicon sequencing data, *taxonomic assignments* and further sequence comparisons and *marker-specific processing* (such as ITS extraction)
-- Comparison of different pipelines or variations of the same pipeline using different sets of parameters.
+- *Comparison* of different pipelines or variations of the same pipeline using *different sets of parameters*.
 Workflow output is presented in a common file structure.
-- Simultaneous processing of multi-marker amplicons generated using different primer sets
+- Simultaneous processing of *multi-marker amplicons* generated using different primer sets
-- Multiple taxonomic assignment methods can be applied to each dataset using different marker-specific reference databases
+- *Multiple taxonomic assignment methods* can be applied to each dataset using different marker-specific reference databases

-*Note:* To this is a work in progress and will be extended further (see [below](#further-steps)).
+This is a work in progress and will be extended further (see [below](#further-steps)).

 **Non-features**